*Cue terrible ringtone circa 2006(ish).*

 As predicted, the raging, gaslighting, and belittling ensued.

-I was told that my memory of the incidents leading to my decision was wrong, accused of trying to interfere with another’s relationship, and threatened with consequences for being selfish.
+I was told that my memory of the incidents leading to my decision was wrong, accused of trying to interfere with his relationship with his daughter, and threatened with consequences (namely the deterioration of our toxic, platonic relationship) for being selfish.

 I knew that the accusations weren’t true, but I was still shaking like I do when my blood sugar tanks.
 I was done being a doormat, but standing my ground was freaking hard AF.
 I HATED IT.